Environmental Management

 PCB treatment status

-Polychlorinated biphenyls (PCBs) are now designated as prohibited substances.
+Polychlorinated biphenyls (PCBs) are now designated as substances prohibited by law.
 PCB wastes now being stored must be treated at designated treatment facilities no later than the end of March 2027.

-Resource consumption for business activities and emissions causing environmental impact in fiscal 2021
+Resource water withdrawal for business activities and emissions causing environmental impact in fiscal 2025

 - Direct greenhouse gas emissions from a company’s own fossil fuel combustion and industrial processes.
-Scope 1 emissions from the Toyota Boshoku group occur from the burning of city gas, LPG, kerosene, heavy oil and light oil.
+Scope 1 emissions from the Toyota Boshoku group occur from the burning of LNG, city gas, LPG, kerosene, heavy oil and diesel oil.

 - Indirect emissions from the generation of electricity, heat and steam purchased from other companies.
-Scope 2 emissions from the Toyota Boshoku group occur from the generation of purchased electricity.
+Scope 2 emissions from the Toyota Boshoku group occur from the generation of purchased electricity, steam, and hot water.

 - Waste that is recycled for a fee